 The Johnson-Gilmor Raid, a gripping tale of desperation and high stakes during the American Civil War, unveils the doomed attempt to free Confederate prisoners of war, shedding light on the intricacies of wartime strategies and the relentless pursuit of liberty.

-Part of Wittenberg's cogent analysis compares and contrasts this raid to a pair of other unsuccessful attempts to free Union prisoners of war--the Kilpatrick-Dahlgren Raid of February-March 1864, and the Stoneman Raid on Macon, Georgia of July 1864--as well as Gen. George S. Patton's attempt to free his son-in-law and other American prisoners in March of 1945.
-This book will be welcomed by anyone with an interest in the Civil War, high-stakes cavalry operations, or the politics of Civil War high command.
+The fast-paced July 1864 drama has never been told in such depth and with such precision.
+Wittenberg draws upon a wide variety of sources to do so, including contemporary newspapers.
+Part of his analysis compares and contrasts this raid to a pair of other unsuccessful attempts to free Union prisoners of war--the Kilpatrick-Dahlgren Raid of February-March 1864, and the Stoneman Raid on Macon, Georgia, of July 1864--as well as Gen. George S. Patton's attempt to free his son-in-law and other American prisoners in March of 1945.